ucquantum/momentum/bylaws.md

 	4. Contributors to the UC Quantum GitHub

-### Section 2: Any student that is interested is eligible to be a member.
+### Section 2: Voting membership is limited to board members for the current academic school year.

 ## Article IV: Officers

-### Section 1: UChicago Quantum Society will have four officer positions: President, Vice President, Treasurer and Organization officer.
+### Section 1: UChicago Quantum Society will have four board positions: President, Vice President, Treasurer, and Director of Communications.

+### Section 2: The current board of UChicago Quantum Society may vote to add however many and whatever positions or responsibilities they see fit to best execute the goals of the UChicago Quantum Society.

-### Section 2: Officers must be currently registered students of the University of Chicago.
+### Section 2: Board members must be currently registered students of the University of Chicago.
 The President cannot take a leave of absence or be studying abroad during their term of service.
 The President may not hold simultaneous positions; however, two positions may be held by the same person.

+### Section 3: All current members of UChicago Quantum Society are elligible to apply to be board members for the next academic school year.
+Current board members need not reapply to be a part of the board for the next academc year.

-### Section 3: Officers will be nominated and elected during Spring Quarter but will not begin serving as such until Spring Quarter is over.
-Additional responsibilities to officers-elect may be distributed at the discretion of the current serving President.
+### Section 4: The Officer application process will be resolved internally by the current board during Spring Quarter.
+Officers will not begin serving as such until Spring Quarter is over.

 ### Section 4: Duties:

-	1. The President shall handle all official business and communication with parties outside of the membership of the UChicago Quantum Society, with the exception of those designated in the description of other officer positions, The President is also responsible for all official paperwork and shall serve as the primary contact of the group.
+	1. The President shall make the handle all official business and communication with parties outside of the membership of the UChicago Quantum Society, with the exception of those designated in the description of other officer positions.
+The President is also responsible for all official paperwork and shall serve as the primary contact of the group.
 The President will direct all meetings.

 	2. The Vice President shall work closely with the President to achieve the goals of the UChicago Quantum Society and serve as a liaison to all RSO collaborations.
 The Vice President will also assume the President’s responsibilities if they are unable to do so (absent, sick, etc.).

-	3. The Treasurer shall oversee all finances and will serve as the head of fundraising projects.
+	3. The Treasurer shall oversee all finances and will serve as the head of fundraising projects for UChicago Quantum Society.

-	4. The Organization officer will aid in communications and organization of events and planning.
+	4. The Director of Communications will command the UChicago Quantum Listhost and Facebook page and aid in communications and organization of events and planning.

-### Section 5: If an officer must leave the UChicago Quantum Society, the President will assume their duties with the ability to delegate responsibilities to the other officers as needed.
+### Section 5: If an officer must leave the UChicago Quantum Society, the current board can decide to open an application process for the vacated position.
+Otherwise, the Vice President will assume the duties of the vacated postion and has the ability to delegate responsibilities to other board members as needed.
 The former officer may re-assume their position upon return with unanimous permission from the other officers.

 ### Section 6: A majority vote of remaining officers after consultation with the faculty adviser(s) may relieve an officer of their duties.

 ## Article V: Elections

-### Section 1: Voting is restricted to the requirements stipulated in Article 3 Section 1.
-A designated meeting in Spring Quarter will be hosted to address bylaw updates and elections for new officers.
-Officer election decisions are based on a plurality vote.
-The President will require a top-two runoff election decided by majority.
-Amendments require a majority.
+### Section 1: Voting is restricted to the requirements stipulated in Article 3 Section 2.
+A designated meeting in Spring Quarter will be hosted to resolve the application process for new board members and ammend the bylaws.
+The decision to admit new board members is made holistically based on the board member application and interview.
+The President and Vice President are decided through a top-two runoff election decided by majority.

 # Elections must follow the following requirements:

-	* All elections must take place on Slack, Facebook, the Listhost, and in-person and aggregated to a final sum.
+	* All elections must take place in-person with all members of the current board present and aggregated to a final sum.

-	* If a member votes in multiple places, only one of the votes will be counted.
+	* If a board member votes in multiple places, only one of the votes will be counted.

 	* Individuals with conflicting votes will not be counted.

-	* Polls will close one week after opening.

-	* The online polls will be sent out during the in-person election meeting.

 ## Article VI: Handling of Funds